steidani/lagranto.MPAS/README.rst

 The shell script *script/run_lagranto.sh* provides an example on calculating backward trajectories starting from blocking anticyclones.
 Starting position are taken from startfiles named *startf_YYYYMMDD_HH_FLAG*.
 These startfiles are created using the output "FLAG" from the atmospheric blocking tracking index `ConTrack <https://github.com/steidani/ConTrack>`_.

-5 Analysis and Platting of Trajectories
+5 Analysis and Plotting of Trajectories
 ---------------------------------------

 A Python library to work with trajectories can be found here: `https://lagranto.readthedocs.io/en/latest/ <https://lagranto.readthedocs.io/en/latest/>`_.

 .. image:: example/example_forward.png
-   :width: 20 px
+   :width: 15 px
    :align: center